smurferson1/MineControl/README.md

   - When MineControl recognizes a log entry from a miner as input for a metric (like when a RegEx match is found), it categorizes the log entry as "Input" and appends what it found.
 This can be used to verify/debug your data tracking customizations if needed.
 Note: This only shows up if Keep Logs for the miner is enabled.
   - Also consider saving/sharing presets with the dev for possible inclusion in the next MineControl version!
 You'll get attribution, and other plebs may thank you.
   - The "UserValue" method will just output whatever you put in the Query/UserValue cell for the metric all the time.
+  - Some Source/Method combinations don't make sense and aren't allowed.
+For example, UserValues always come from MineControl (the Query / User Value cell).
 - Hardware sensor data and GPU power step only update on charts when their value changes, so there may be large gaps in the chart data if a value doesn't change.
 - MineControl can't get data from sensors that don't exist.
 Some power supplies provide wattage sensor readings and some don't, for example.
 Your GPU may also not report a memory junction temperature.
 Sensor data grabbing was tested using a Corsair power supply and RTX 3090.
 - Maintaining high performance/low resource consumption: